 A cut Aloe vera leaf exudes a substance that soothes minor burns, a quality that has made this succulent plant a longtime kitchen staple.
-Its other virtues include an attractive clump of erect, grey-green leaves with serrated margins that are complemented in summer by tall spikes of tubular yellow flowers.
-Aloes increase freely by offsets or “pups”, creating new plants that can be separated from the mother plants and given away to friends and family.
+Its other virtues include an attractive clump of erect, grey-green leaves with serrated edges that are complemented in summer by tall spikes of tubular yellow flowers.
+Aloes increase freely by offsets or pups, creating new plants that can be separated from the mother plants and given away to friends and family.
 Best of all, the plants accomplish all that on a minimum of water and care.

-Place your aloe in bright, direct sunlight (at least 6-hours a day) and water only when the soil surface is dry.
+Place your aloe in bright, direct sunlight (at least 6-hours a day) and water only when the soil is nearly dry.
 Plants can withstand partial sun, but they will perform poorly in shade.
 When moving aloes outdoors in summer, slowly acclimate them to full sun conditions to avoid leaf scald.

-A favorite since Victorian times, spider plant (Chlorophytum comosum) works well on tall plant stands or in hanging baskets that allow the perky “spiders” (offshoots of plantlets) to cascade over the sides.
+A favorite since Victorian times, spider plant (Chlorophytum comosum) works well on tall plant stands or in hanging baskets that allow the perky spiders (offshoots of plantlets) to cascade over the sides.
 The long, slender leaves, which also help purify indoor air, may be all green or striped with white or yellow and arch gracefully outward.
-Tiny white summer flowers are a nice bonus, as are the stems of young spider-like plantlets that form at the flowering nodes.
+Tiny white summer flowers are a nice bonus, as are the stems of young spider-like plantlets that form at the flowering stems.

-The familiar Christmas or holiday cactus (Schlumbergera spp.) is sometimes also called “crab cactus” for its spreading growth habit.
+The familiar Christmas or holiday cactus (Schlumbergera spp.) is sometimes also called crab cactus for its spreading growth habit.
 An epiphytic (tree-dwelling plant) cactus with arching, segmented leaves, it produces claw-like flowers of vivid red, pink, orange, cream, or purple at the ends of the stems in late fall to midwinter.
 These are true cacti, though they lack sharp spines.

 Outdoors, English ivy (Hedera helix) can be lovely, but virtually uncontrollable.
 Grown indoors in containers, it has better manners.
 Numerous cultivars, including many with interesting variegation and smaller leaves, are available from garden centers.
 Because of its expansive nature, ivy works well as a filler for large containers or in hanging baskets.
-As with many other houseplants, it prefers bright indirect light.
+As with many other house plants, it prefers bright indirect light.
 Watering should be regular and the potting mixture should not be allowed to dry out.
 When the ivy becomes too unruly, simply trim it to shape.
 Vines need to grow to a great height to flower and fruit, so indoor specimens never flower.

-Golden pothos (Epipremnum aureum) is a striking foliage plant with big, heart-shaped leaves, marbled in golden-green.
-In the wild, it is a vigorous climbing vine, but as a civilized houseplant, it grows no more than 6- to 8-feet tall.
+Golden pothos (Epipremnum aureum) is a striking foliage plant with big, heart-shaped leaves, marbled or golden-green.
+In the wild, it is a vigorous climbing vine, but as a civilized houseplant, it grows no more than 6- to 8-feet long.
 If you want it even smaller, it can also be kept in check by periodic trimming.
 Because of its good looks and vining nature, the big-leafed plant is useful for hanging baskets, plant stands, and large containers.
 Bright indirect light, evenly moist soil, and occasional stem pinching will keep it full and healthy.

 Cast Iron Plant